topo-gps/ios-manual/en/routes/routes_synchronize_icloud.rst

 Percentage synchronized with iCloud
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-To see the percentage of routes or waypoints synchronized with iCloud, pull the list with waypoints or routes down.
-On the top the percentage synchronized with iCloud will be displayed, as you can see in the example below:
+To see the percentage of routes or waypoints synchronized with iCloud, go to the waypoints or routes screen.
+Pull the list with waypoints or routes down.
+On the top the percentage of items synchronized with iCloud will be displayed, as you can see in the example below:

 .. figure:: ../_static/icloudsync5.png
-   :height: 1024px
+   :height: 568px
-   :width: 768px
+   :width: 320px
    :alt: Routes and waypoints synchronize iCloud

 Details of iCloud synchronization